 Our Learning (curriculum)

 The main aim of the Pre-School is to “maintain a safe, healthy and nurturing environment where the developmental needs of the children are met”.
-Our recent Ofsted report gave the school an overall grading of GOOD.
+Our latest Ofsted report gave the Pre-school an overall grading of GOOD.

 Assessment plays a large part in helping our teachers decide your child’s next steps.
-In February 2016 we set up a new online learning and assessment journal hosted by Tapestry.
+We have an online learning and assessment journal hosted by Famly.
 Your child’s key person will update your child’s personal learning journey with key milestones and day-to-day details of your child’s life at Pre-School.
 Parents can log in to read observations made on their child, look at photos and video clips, read where their child is progressing, give feedback and record observations at home too.
 It is important that you can provide information on areas of your child’s development that you have noticed at home.
 This builds up a fantastic picture of the wow moments in your child’s life as they grow through their Pre-School experience.

 You can of course discuss your child’s learning journey or any other important information with your child’s key person at any time.
 Additionally, at 3 years old, you will be invited in to receive an update on the progress of your child.

 Early Years Foundation Stage (EYFS) Framework

 The EYFS is the national standard care framework with which we and all childcare settings must comply.
 The EYFS sets standards for the learning, development and care of your child from birth to 5 years old.
 The four themes of the EYFS underpin all the guidance, they are:

 - a unique child - every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured;

 - positive relationships - children learn to be strong and independent through positive relationships;